 2. AND boosts your metabolism…

 Weight training increases your basal metabolic rate (or the rate of metabolism when you’re resting), for up to 24 hours after a training session.
-Which means that you burn more calories (and fat) during the workout, and continue to burn them at a higher rate for 24 hours after the workout.
+This means that you burn more calories (and fat) during the workout, and continue to burn them at a higher rate for 24 hours after the workout.

 3. So you burn more fat even when you’re sleeping